zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_output.png)

-- Once complete, you'll receive a pop-up notification informing you that the onboarding process is complete, and to check the Azure Arc blade in the Azure Portal in the next few minutes.
+- Once complete, you'll receive a pop-up notification informing you that the onboarding process is complete, and to check the Azure Arc blade in the Azure portal in the next few minutes.

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_complete.png)

-- From the Azure Portal, the SQL server should now be visible as an Azure Arc-enabled SQL server.
+- From the Azure portal, the SQL server should now be visible as an Azure Arc-enabled SQL server.

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_portal.png)

 ## Using ArcBox for IT Pros

 After deployment is complete, its time to start exploring ArcBox.
-Most interactions with ArcBox will take place either from Azure itself (Azure Portal, CLI or similar) or from inside the ArcBox-Client virtual machine.
+Most interactions with ArcBox will take place either from Azure itself (Azure portal, CLI or similar) or from inside the _ArcBox-Client_ virtual machine.
 When remoted into the client VM, here are some things to try:

 - Open Hyper-V and access the Azure Arc-enabled servers
   - Username: arcdemo